Sherry Lynn Felix

 William Skilling: Born 1939, Clyde Valley Scotland.
 Academic training at The Glasgow School of Art, where he was stimulated by the school’s strong Art Nouveau tradition (the building was designed by Charles Rennie Mackintosh, one of the early, important Art Nouveau designers).
 Mr. Skilling spent several years in Paris and Amsterdam, studying and working.
 His works have included stage design in London and New York as well as commissioned murals for many public areas around the country.
 Now divides his time between New York and Marbella, Spain.

 Sherry Felix: Born 1948, Bethesda, Maryland.
-Studied at The Art Students League, New York, and London but is basically self-educated.
-Before focusing on painting, she led the usual eclectic New York life, working as an artist’s model, making hat racks that looked like trees, and Broadway dancer.”
+She studied at The Art Students League, New York, and London but is mostly self-educated.
+Before focusing on painting, she led the usual eclectic New York life, working as an artist’s model, made hat racks that looked like trees, and was a Broadway dancer.”

-Artist, Photographer, Graphic Artist and Web Designer.
-Fine art painting, commercial art, commercial fine art, computer graphics, digital image enhancement, 3D visualizations, Website design, cartography [GIS], graphic design, layouts and typography, Illustrations, brochures, presentations, sign painting, lettering, sculpture, department store displays, and photography.
+Artist, Photographer, Graphic artist/designer, and Web Designer.
+Fine art painter, commercial artist, computer graphics, digital image enhancement, 3D visualizations, Website design, cartographer [GIS], illustrator, brochure designer, presentation designer, sign painter, sculptor, department store displays, and photographer.

 Using acrylic, oils, tempera, brushes, and airbrush.
 Digital art with computer tablet and pen.
-Adobe CC: Photoshop, Lightroom, Dreamweaver [coding in HTML 5, CSS 3, and using jQuery], Illustrator, InDesign, Corel Painter, Microsoft Office: Word, Excel, PowerPoint, and ESRI’s ArcGIS.
+Adobe CC: Photoshop, Lightroom, Dreamweaver [for websites], Illustrator, InDesign, Corel Painter, Microsoft Office: Word, Excel, PowerPoint, and ESRI’s ArcGIS.

 Organizations and Interests